 Among the best two-person backpacking tent models, this one is one of the low-cost tents.
 It’s great for beginners but more comfortable for one backpacker because of its small size and single door and vestibule.

-The tent is narrow and short compared to others, so you won’t have as much room for your gear inside.
+The tent is narrow and short compared to others, so you won’t have as much livable space or room for your gear inside.
 It would also work great on car camping trips with your friends when you want the extra privacy of your own tent.

 With the small size also comes a surprisingly low weight, considering that this isn’t a high-tech, ultralight backpacking tent.
 For the price, we think it’s an excellent investment, especially for campers who are just getting into wilderness exploring.

-The weatherproofing of this tent is also amazing for the low price.
-The floors are tough and can resist sleeping in a humid environment, and the walls have a 3000mm hydrostatic rating, which can handle a storm without letting in water.
+The performance of this tent in wet conditions is also amazing for the low price.
+The floors are tough and can resist sleeping in a humid environment, and the walls have a 3000mm waterproof coating, which can handle a storm without letting in water.